iharishragav/burp-baseline-config/README.md

 3. Select **Project settings** > **Load project settings**.
 4. Choose the file you just downloaded.
 5. That's it!
 Your Burp project will now use these settings.
+6. Don't forget to enable in-scope only option in proxy tab after adding item to scope
 ### This is Just a Starting Point!

 I'm still learning every day, and this configuration is what's helping me right now.
 It's definitely not the "perfect" or "most advanced" setup, but I think it's a great first step away from the defaults.